Local Government Structure

 Who are the Parish Councillors for Pawlett & Stretcholt?

-Details of the Councillors, Draft Minutes and Agendas and Financial Information are displayed on this website.
-In addition councillor contact details,minutes from the previous meeting and the agenda for the next meeting are displayed on the Council Notice Board by the Post Office and in the Notice Board at Red Lane, Stretcholt (near the junction of Sloway Lane and Stretcholt Lane).
+Details of the Councillors, Minutes and Agendas, Financial Information and Governance Documents can be found on this website.
+In addition councillor contact details, minutes from the previous meeting and the agenda for the next meeting are displayed on the Council Notice Board by the Post Office and in the Notice Board at Red Lane, Stretcholt (near the junction of Sloway Lane and Stretcholt Lane).